Emergency & Protective Services

 Needle Safe Information

-Our EMO works to ensure the City of Martensville is prepared and can respond promptly and effectively to hazards, disasters and emergencies.
-The EMO also serves citizens by providing information on potential hazards, disasters or emergencies and how to prepare for them.
+The Emergency Measures Organization (EMO) works to ensure that the City of Martensville is prepared to respond promptly and effectively to hazards, disasters, and emergencies.

 Five Aims of the EMO:

-• Prevention - Prevent an emergency from happening in the first place.
+• Prevent an emergency from happening in the first place

-• Preparedness – Ensure emergency plans in place before an emergency, practice the emergency plans, educate the public and ensure people are notified in the event of an emergency.
+• Educate the public and ensure citizens are notified in the event of an emergency

-• Response – Ensure any response to an emergency is coordinated, controlled and effective.
+• Ensure any response to an emergency is coordinated, controlled, and effective

-• Recovery – Help both individuals and the community work toward returning everyone to a state of normalcy following the emergency.
+• Help individuals and the community work toward returning to a state of normalcy following an emergency

 In the event of an emergency, individuals should have emergency supplies to last 72 hours.
 This will allow rescue workers to help those in urgent need first.